Find all the information you need to have a smooth visit to Planet Word with your school or youth group. We’re looking forward to your visit!

 - Walk, do not run, in the museum.

-- Food and drinks are not allowed in the museum galleries.
+- Food and drink are not allowed in the galleries.

 For more information on Planet Word’s accessibility efforts, including a sensory map and an editable social narrative, visit our Accessibility page.

 Come on in!
 As with the museum galleries, only one group of up to ten students and one adult may visit the museum shop at a time.
 Chaperones must monitor students while visiting the shop.
 If you have a large group, please do not all plan to visit the shop at the same time.

 Groups may not eat on-site at Planet Word unless they have reserved an event space.
 We encourage most groups to eat lunch at Franklin Park, directly across 13th St from the museum.
 The fully renovated Park has seating, a children’s play area, nearby restaurants and public restrooms.